top of page

 In my last post about pet-scarfing tomato plants, I mentioned Mr. Green Jeans—or, as he was affectionately known by Captain Kangaroo, “that senile farmer who keeps wandering onto my show.”

-The photo shows the cast of “Captain Kangaroo.”
-From left to right we have Dancing Bear, Bunny Rabbit, Captain Kangaroo, Grandfather Clock, Mister Moose and (a plainly high) Mr. Green Jeans.
+The photo above shows the cast of “Captain Kangaroo.”
+From left to right we have Dancing Bear, Bunny Rabbit, Captain Kangaroo, Grandfather Clock, Mister Moose and an obviously stoned Mr. Green Jeans.

-Dancing Bear scared me.
-He was gigantic, silent, and danced like Frankenstein with rigamortis.
-Standing alone against a white wall, he’d simply wave his arms and legs around like some clumsy, weird-eyed giant drowning in the air.
-It was unnerving.
+Of those six characters, I found Dancing Bear the most consistently disturbing.
+DB was gigantic, silent, and danced like Frankenstein with rigamortis.
+Standing alone against a white wall, he’d simply wave his arms and legs around like some clumsy, weird-eyed giant helplessly drowning in the air.
+I still have nightmares about it.

-Bunny Rabbit: So small you couldn’t see him without practically smashing your nose up against the screen.
-Wore spectacles.
-(Fact: The American Society of Veterinarian Ophthalmology was founded two years after "Captain Kangaroo" went on the air.
-Coincidence?
-No.) Like Dancing Bear, Bunny Rabbit was voiceless.
+Bunny Rabbit.
+So small you couldn’t see him without practically smashing your nose up against the television screen.
+He wore spectacles, though it was clear he had exactly the wrong ears for that.
+Like Dancing Bear, Bunny Rabbit was voiceless.
 Unlike Dancing Bear, who never seemed to have any point at all, Bunny Rabbit made his points by repeatedly slamming his face against the table.
-Even I knew that wasn't the best approach to eyewear care.
+Talk about not knowing how to take care of your glasses.

-Green would rub his chin.
+Ol' Green would rub his chin.
 “Not really sure,” he’d say.
-Then he’d take hold of his pitchfork.
-“But I'll tell you what.
-Bet I can make it move.”
+Then he’d grab a nearby pitchfork.
+“Tell you what, though.
+I'll bet I can make the thing move.”

-Pitchfork at the ready, he’d then slowly open the animal’s cage.
-The creature, sensing freedom, would stir.
+Weapon at the ready, he’d slowly open the animal’s cage.
+Sensing the possibility of freedom, the creature would attempt to rouse itself from its coma.
 Now gripping his weapon with both hands, Green would say, “You might want to step back here, Cap.
 This might get pretty ugly.”

-In response to the sudden awakening of their tribal bloodlust, Bunny Rabbit would start frenetically smashing his head on the table, while Mr. Moose screamed out derangedly nonsensical Knock Knock jokes and Dancing Bear broke into what can only be described as the Dance of Terror.
-Through the terrifying cacophony would come Grandfather Clock's voice, intoning, “Do it.
-It doesn’t matter.
+In response to the sudden awakening of their tribal bloodlust, Bunny Rabbit would start frenetically smashing his head on the table, while Mr. Moose screamed out derangedly nonsensical Knock Knock jokes, and Dancing Bear broke into what can only be described as the Slo-Mo Jig of Terror.
+Through the horrifying cacophony would come Grandfather Clock's voice, intoning, “Do it.
+Do it.
+It doesn't matter.
 Nothing matters.”

-And then Mr. Green Jeans—eyes wide, drooling tongue hanging out of his mouth—would lunge.
+And then Mr. Green Jeans—eyes wide, drooling tongue hanging out of his mouth—would yank open the creatures cage, squat into position, and lunge.

-I'm telling you: at least once a week I remember how glad I am that show wasn't in color.
+I'm telling you: at least once a week I thank God that show wasn't in color.

-I have a friend who's my age—a guy who looks quite a bit like me, actually.
+I have a friend who's my age.
 He remembers “Captain Kangaroo” as a wonderful, engaging and fun show that made him feel comfortable, encouraged and even nurtured.

 "How can you just come right out and say that?"
 I said to him.